averbraeck/gscg-design/doc/1-use-cases/use-case-frontpage.md

 ## 4. Session administration
-Session design takes care of thde definition of a new game session (game play) and allocating facilitators.
+Session design takes care of the definition of a new game session (game play) and allocating facilitators.
 It is possible to set self registration for users, or to

 ![](session-administration.svg)